mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### PizzaBase

-A concrete component which implement the _Pizza_ interface methods.
+A concrete component that implements the _Pizza_ interface methods.
 An object of this class (its behaviour) gets decorated by the specific decorator classes.

 ```
 class PizzaBase implements Pizza {